 Summon Demon (ITL 32) brings a much dimmer demon to force a wish from.

 The Revival spell now can take effect anytime within a day of death.

 Several talents have reduced costs and prerequisites and the list is better organized.

 Lacking the proper weapon talent now adds a die to the attack roll instead of subtracting four from DX.
 This isn't a half-point of DX advantage, due to the greater chance of fumbles.

-Pole Weapons (ITL 36) now includes the naginata, which functions exactly like a spear (ITL 111).
+Pole Weapons (ITL 36) now includes the naginata, which has lost its own special talent and now functions exactly like a spear (ITL 111).

 Area Knowledge and Quick-Draw (ITL 36) are new.

 Pickpocket (ITL 38) has been split off from the old THIEF talent.

 Toughness (ITL 38) is the new name for the old WARRIOR and VETERAN talents.
 It is now easier to get and cheaper.